Where can I get an interest-free loan?

 0% balance transfer credit cards

-Balance transfer credit cards allow you to transfer the balance from an existing credit card to a new one.
+Balance transfer credit cards let you move debt from an existing card to a new one, usually to take advantage of a temporary 0% or lower interest rate.

 Interest-free shopping credit